Depression

 • Diabetes: 25%.

-Postpartum depression (PPD) is depression that develops after someone gives birth.
-Postpartum depression doesn't just affect the birthing person.
-It can affect surrogates and adoptive parents, too.
+• Postpartum Depression can also affect surrogates and adoptive parents, too.
 People experience hormonal, physical, emotional, financial and social changes after having a baby.
 These changes can cause symptoms of postpartum depression.

 After this procedure, they may diagnose you with a specific type of depression based on the context of your symptoms.